cambiotraining/hpc-intro/05-job_arrays.md

 One column contains the sample's name (which we will use for our output files) and the other two columns contain the path to the first and second pairs of the input files.
 With the information on this table, we should be able to automate our data processing using a SLURM job array.

-1. Use _VS Code_ to open the SLURM submission script in `slurm/parallel_drosophila_mapping.sh`.
+1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_drosophila_mapping.sh`.
 The first few lines of the code are used to fetch parameter values from the CSV file, using the special `$SLURM_ARRAY_TASK_ID` variable.
 Fix the `#SBATCH -a` option to get these values from the CSV file. <details><summary>Hint</summary>The array should have as many numbers as there are lines in our CSV file.
 However, make sure the array number starts at 2 because the CSV file has a header with column names.</details>
 2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job`), and examine the SLURM output log files.
 3. Examine the output files in the `results/drosophila/mapping` folder.
 (Note: the output files are text-based, so you can examine them by using the command line program `less`, for example.)